Marco Turati

-Marco Turati (born 15 May 1982) is an Italian football manager and a former centre back who is the head coach of club Siracusa.
+Marco Turati (born 15 May 1982) is an Italian football manager and a former centre back who is the head coach of club Spezia.

 Career

 On 1 September 2008, he was loaned to Ancona.

 Management career

 At the end of the 2018–19 season, Turati hung up his boots and joined the technical staff of Spezia as a technical collaborator of Vincenzo Italiano.
 He successively followed Italiano at Fiorentina until 2024, when he took on his first head coaching role at Serie D club Siracusa, a former team of his as a player.

 With Siracusa, he won the Group I title by the end of the 2024–25 Serie D season, thus guiding the Sicilians back to Serie C.